AthletiFi/card-factory/docs/back-card-generation.md

 ### 2.1 Prepare Files

 1. Ensure all combined player/background PDFs from Step 1 are in a single folder.
-If you have different editions (e.g. Bronze and Silver) you will have to run this script separately for each edition.
+Even if you have different editions (e.g. Bronze and Silver) you will only need to run this script once for all of the player cards, because the back border is blue for them all.
-2. Copy the Print version of the Vector Borders (digital cards do not need backs so you don't need the digital version).

-### 2.2 Modify Vector Borders

-1. Locate the back border for your club in the `assets/borders/<club_name>/back_border/` directory.
+2. Locate the back border for your club in the `assets/borders/<club_name>/back_border/` directory.
 The file should be named `<club_name>-vector_border_blue.pdf`.

+### 2.2 Modify Vector Borders (optional)

-2. If the back border for your club doesn't exist, follow these steps to create one:
+If the back border for your club doesn't exist, follow these steps to create one:

-   a.
-Choose an existing back border file from another club as a template (e.g., from [athletifi_select](../assets/borders/athletifi_select/back_border/) or [coventry_sa](../assets/borders/coventry_sa/back_border/)).
+1. Choose an existing back border file from another club as a template (e.g., from [athletifi_select](../assets/borders/athletifi_select/back_border/) or [coventry_sa](../assets/borders/coventry_sa/back_border/)).
-   b.
-Open the template file in Adobe Illustrator.
+2. Open the template file in Adobe Illustrator.
-   c.
-Find an existing vectorized version of the logo for the club you're generating cards for.
+3. Find an existing vectorized version of the logo for the club you're generating cards for.
-   d.
-Import this logo into the Illustrator file and place it over the original club logo.
+4. Import this logo into the Illustrator file and place it over the original club logo.
-   f.
-Adjust the size of the new logo to match the size of the previous club logo.
+5. Adjust the size of the new logo to match the size of the previous club logo.
-   g.
-Position the new logo to roughly match the position of the previous logo.
+6. Position the new logo to roughly match the position of the previous logo.
-   h.
-Delete the previous club logo.
+7. Delete the previous club logo.
-   i.
-Save this as a new PDF file in the club folder for this club following the naming convention:
+8. Save this as a new PDF file in the club folder for this club following the naming convention: `<club_name>-vector_border_blue.pdf`
-      `<club_name>-vector_border_blue.pdf`

 ### 2.3 Add Borders to Cards